That Should Be A Movie: The Battle of Chipyong-ni: Part I

 General Matthew B. Ridgway

 The background of the battle is January 1951.
-The Chinese have forced the United Nations forces back into South Korean, pushing them to within almost a hundred miles of the Pusan Perimeter and recapturing Seoul in the third battle for that city.
+The Chinese have forced the United Nations forces back into South Korea, pushing them to within almost a hundred miles of the Pusan Perimeter and recapturing Seoul in the third battle for that city.
 Having captured so much ground in South Korea so quickly, the Chinese had to stop and allow their supply lines to catch up.
 While the communists were regrouping, the Americans were also reorganizing as the new commander of the Eight United States Army, General Matthew Ridgway, a replacement for the deceased Walton Walker, instilled fresh confidence in his men.
 He knew that the Chinese must be stopped quickly before they could launch another offensive.
 “I don’t want to hear your withdrawal plans – I want to hear your attack plans,” he told his staff.
 Besides being a fighter who brought order out of chaos, he was also a well-liked commander who watched out for the comfort of the average soldier, making sure they had plenty of hot meals.
 There is a sharp contrast between his command style and that of X Corp commander Major General Edward M. Almond, who would talk down to the common soldier and was generally disliked by all.

 These two commanders oversaw Operation Thunderbolt.
 The purpose of this operation was to capture the central corridor in northern South Korea to keep the Chinese from launching another offensive.
 The key to holding this area was the crossroads of Chipyong-ni.
 Since the Chinese did not move on the roads, the Americans had to send out patrols to probe the area.
 This assignment fell to the 23rd Infantry Regiment 2nd Infantry Division, commanded by Colonel Paul L. Freeman, Jr. Freemen was popular with his men.
-They copied him by growing mustaches and wearing scarfs and hats instead of helmets.
+They copied him by growing mustaches and wearing scarves and hats instead of helmets.

-The prelude to the battle action at Chipyong-ni starts on January 29, 1951.
+The prelude to the battle action at Chipyong-ni started on January 29, 1951.
 Charlie Company of the 23rd Infantry, with soldiers from Dog Company, is sent on a reconnaissance mission in the area south of the Chipyong-ni crossroads.
 Freeman had many concerns about the patrol.
 They would have to use the same road entering and leaving the area after fording the Han River, which could easily be blocked.
-This fear was confirmed when the Chinese did cut the patrol off at the ford.
+This fear was confirmed when the Chinese did cut the patrol off at the river ford.
 Almost everything that could go wrong went wrong.
-The captain, Melvin R. Stai, disappeared with the radio, overcast skies interfered with the visibility of the reconnaissance plane and the leading jeep broken down when hit by enemy fire.
-According to Barron, “like a car accident in a tunnel, the entire column screeched to a halt with nowhere to go in the narrow valley.”
+The captain, Melvin R. Stai, disappeared with the radio, overcast skies interfered with the visibility of the reconnaissance plane and the leading jeep broke down when hit by enemy fire.
+According to Barron, “Like a car accident in a tunnel, the entire column screeched to a halt with nowhere to go in the narrow valley.”
 As the Chinese attacked, the column had to abandon most of their weapons when they rushed to the high ground of a nearby hill.
 A hill toward which the Communists were also racing.

 Despite enemy fire, the Americans won the slippery race for the frozen hill.
 “There was about a foot of snow on the hill and it was pretty steep” remembered John Hinkle, a captain whose brother, Donald Hinkle, was a private in the same company.
 “We ran and crawled and climbed up any we could to get up there.”
 As soon as they had summited the hill, Charlie Company established a defensive position.
 Six men had already been hit and nine men, green replacements, were missing.
 They had not heard the command in the confusion and remained in a ditch where, after putting up a desperate fight, seven of them were killed.
 One was a newlywed who had not finished paying for the wedding ring he wore.
-There was a Private Allen G. Anderson who returned to the column of vehicles to get his rifle.
+There was Private Allen G. Anderson who returned to the column of vehicles to get his rifle.
 The Chinese rushed him, and he fought them in hand-to-hand combat until he was killed.
 He would be awarded a posthumous Silver Star.
 The remaining fifty men on the hill fought bravely against a force that was over a thousand strong.

 They fought valiantly, reserving their ammunition until the Chinese were in range, sometimes as close as ten feet, before opening fire.
 The terrain allowed the Reds on surrounding hills and ridges to pour fire on the hill.
-Yet, there a spot on the hill where they could only advance single file.
+Yet, there was a spot on the hill where they could only advance in single file.
 Here Lieutenant James s P. Mitchell placed a machine-gun team.
 Seven times he had to replace the gunner and each time he noticed the grunt had a head wound.
 When the Chinese threw grenades into the perimeter, the Americans threw them back.
 Private Bill Horton, a rifleman from Texas, braved enemy fire to save his comrades.
 At one point he rushed through a malestream of bullets to silence an enemy machine gun team.
 As he returned to his lines, a hidden machine-gun team opened fire, killing him.
 He would receive a posthumous Silver Star.
 Corporal Jesus A. Sanchez from Fox Company, 21st Infantry, blunted an assault singlehandedly by killing several communists.
 A lone soldier from Dog Company, Private First Class Thomas J. Mortimer, charged and used his bayonet to slay the leader of a Communist attack and then chased the rest away.
 He would receive a Silver Star.

-Lieutenant Mitchell ordered his wounded men not to cry out when hit or moan in order to keep the Chinese from knowing their number of casualties.
-When an airplane dropped the message that help was on the way, he crawled around the perimeter, telling each men the encouraging news.
+Lieutenant Mitchell ordered his wounded men not to cry out when hit or moan to keep the Chinese from knowing their number of casualties.
+When an airplane dropped the message that help was on the way, he crawled around the perimeter, telling each man the encouraging news.
 But even with American planes dropping supplies to them and napalm and bombs on the enemy, the men of Charlie Company had to hold on despite mounting casualties and shrinking ammo supplies.

-As word reached the regiment command post at Mokkyedong, Freedmen ordered Fox Company, under command of Captain Stanley C. Tyrrell, to go to the relief of Charlie Company.
-Named the Fighting Foxes because of their defense of the so-called Taegu “Bowling Alley,” these men showed a bravery equal to that of the companies they were relieving.
+As word reached the regiment command post at Mokkyedong, Freedmen ordered Fox Company, under the command of Captain Stanley C. Tyrrell, to go to the relief of Charlie Company.
+Named the Fighting Foxes because of their defense of the so-called Taegu “Bowling Alley,” these men showed bravery equal to that of the companies they were relieving.
 A radio operator, Private First Class James E. Robinson, ran messages alone in the dark through enemy territory after his radio had been destroyed.
 He would be awarded the Silver Star.
 With no radio, the only way Captain Tyrrell knew about the state of Company C was through survivors like Corporal Leroy Gibbsons who had snuck through enemy lines to guide the relief force.

 When Captain Tyrrell’s column approached the hilltop, someone shouted, “Who won the Rose Bowl?”
 Someone in the relief column replied, “Fox Company, Second Infantry, by God!”
 Charlie Company had been relieved.
 The survivors of Charlie and Dog company would later present the captain with a banner on which they had described, “When in peril, send for Tyrrell.”
 For his actions, Tyrrell would receive the Distinguished Service Cross.